gitty-what-gitty-who/synchronize/README.md

 ### 2. Storage space validation
 - Before synchronization, the script checks the available storage space on the USB drive.
-- Synchronization proceeds only if there is sufficient free space to accommodate all new or modified data.
+- Synchronization proceeds only if there is enough free space to accommodate all new or modified data.
 - If space is insufficient, the script stops and notifies the user.

 ### 3. Synchronization process